bitpay/bitcore-lib/docs/address.md

-# Bitcoin Address
+# DigiByte Address
-Represents a bitcoin address.
-Addresses are the most popular way to make bitcoin transactions.
+Represents a digibyte address.
+Addresses are the most popular way to make digibyte transactions.
 See [the official Bitcoin Wiki](https://en.bitcoin.it/wiki/Address) for technical background information.

 ## Instantiate an Address
-To be able to receive bitcoins an address is needed, but in order to spend them a private key is necessary.
+To be able to receive digibytes an address is needed, but in order to spend them a private key is necessary.
 Please take a look at the [`PrivateKey`](privatekey.md) docs for more information about exporting and saving a key.

 ```javascript
 var privateKey = new PrivateKey();